muratk3n/thirdwave/en/tweets/2019/week49.md

 Like I said, religion at its root is anti-establishment, against landed, mafia interests.

-Donner also mentions they can't find any traces for a "conquest".
+Donner also mentions archeologists can't find any traces for a "conquest".

 "[T]he Prophet Muhammad he encountered a lot of opposition in his home community in Mecca, for one thing the meccans as many pagan societies